 Right-click on the task sequence you created and choose “Properties.”
 On the “OS Info” tab, click on “Edit Unattend.xml,” which will be Windows System Image Manager.

 It started to generate a catalog file automatically for the selected WIM.
 This process could take a while, depending on your configuration.

 Once the generation is complete, you’re free to change your Unattend.xml.

-For all of the unattended settings that can be apply with the answer file.
+For all unattended settings that can be applied with the answer file.
 Complete description about components; see this Microsoft Docs Unattend Components.

 Run the Validation check, click on the Tools menu and select Validate Answer File.

 In the Messages area at the bottom of the screen, you should see that your validation answer file has errors.
 Double click on any results to be taken a right to that setting to remediate any issues.

 Make the necessary changes, validate the answer file, and save and exit.

 Selection profiles, available in the Advanced Configuration node, provide a way to filter content in the Deployment Workbench.

 Selection profiles are used for several purposes in the Deployment Workbench and Lite Touch deployments.
 For example, they can be used to: